by Rick Lucas

-Many people either do not know or do not want to face the financial reality of paying for a funeral.
+Many people either do not know or do not want to face the financial reality of learning how to fund a funeral.
 Funeral homes expect to get paid as soon as the services have been completed.
 It is the responsibility of every adult to make adequate plans to avoid leaving the burden to their loved ones.
-Each method has its pros and cons so each individual needs to decide which works best for them.
+Each method has its pros and cons so each individual needs to decide how to fund a funeral.

 Other Government Agencies.
 Social security pays a small death benefit to surviving spouses.
 Some states pay small amounts toward funerals for people on disability, Medicaid, or are homeless.
 Also, some states have compensation for victims of DUI or murder victims.

 The sooner you decide to make final arrangements the more choices you will have.
 It will be necessary for you to weigh the risks and benefits for each funding method to find what best suits you.
 It can be a tough topic to tackle but once it is finalized and the plan set in motion you and your family will have peace of mind that your final wishes will be followed, and your family can concentrate on grief and healing instead of payment plans.